sirji-ai/sirji/README.md

 TODO: Show 2 good demo videos - side by side.
 Then afterwards, give a link to the demos page.

-## Getting Started
+## Prerequisites

-Ensure that you have following installed on your machine:
+Make sure you have installed all of the following prerequisites on your machine:

 - Visual Studio Code
 - Node.js (>= 18) and npm (>= 8.19)
 - Python (>= 3.11)
 - tee command

-### Using the extension in Debug mode
+## Using the extension in Debug mode

 After cloning the repository, switch to the `sirji/vscode-extension` directory: